Parimatch1/SV-Guides-Revamped/Certified & Elevated High Rank & EoTW Overview.md

 # **Certified High Rank**
 ### **Information**
-Certified High Rank is earned by passing an inspection as a Superintendent+.
-This role lasts for 30 days.
+Certified High Rank is earned by passing a Certified High Rank Examination as a Superintendent+.
+This role lasts until the following CHR Exam.

 ### **Benifits**
 * Permission to spectate all sessions without approval from the host.
 * Higher chance of promotion—users with Certified High Rank only need 4/5 of the originally required statistics to achieve the next rank.
-* Exemption from all in-game and department quotas for one week.
+* Exemption from all in-game and department quotas for one selected week.
+Directly Message a Chief of Staff+ to use this.
 * Special Discord role, Discord icon, and image permissions in the main chat.
 * Featured in the monthly newsletter.

 ---